Q: Can I work VHF+ stations on different modes or frequencies for additional points?

 Q: Will all of the counties be activated?

 A: Good question...
 We have a sign-up sheet on the website that will have confirmed operations in the counties.
 If you are going to work from a location, please sign up.
 We will try to get adventurous folks who like to travel to go to some of the remote areas and either be a rover or set up an operation.
-The callsigns will be followed with some numbers which will describe the modes that will be used.
 Several operations per county with all modes covered will be ideal.
+Don't worry about others in the county, most of our counties are bigger that a whole bunch of states…

 Q: I will be working as a Single Operator, can I use different radios for different frequencies?